core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 When using the method specified in this document, the CBOR map conveyed as the payload of the informative response includes the following parameters with the semantics defined below.
 Other specifications may define different uses of the informative response for providing alternative information that is relevant to other protocols and applications.

 * 'tp_info', with value a CBOR array.
 This includes the transport-specific information required to correctly receive multicast notifications that are bound to the phantom observation request.
 Typically, this comprises the Token value associated with the group observation, as well as the source and destination addressing information of the related multicast notifications.
 The CBOR array is formatted as defined in {{sssec-transport-specific-encoding}}.

+  This parameter MAY be omitted in particular setups where the server is aware that effective transport-specific information is available to clients through alternative means than the 'tp_info' parameter of the informative response.
+For example, this could be the case in particular scenarios where notifications are protected end-to-end between the server and clients using Group OSCORE (hence, in a way suitable to send those over multicast), but they are ultimately delivered to observer clients over a unicast transport, e.g., through a proxy.

-This parameter MUST be included.
+  Otherwise, such as in the setup considered in this document, this parameter MUST be included.

 * 'ph_req', with value the byte serialization of the transport-independent information of the phantom observation request (see {{ssec-server-side-request}}), encoded as a CBOR byte string.
 The value of the CBOR byte string is formatted as defined in {{sssec-transport-independent-encoding}}.